 He then continued his studies in Medicine at Rheims in 1976 specializing in nutrition.
-After his doctorate in medicine in 1985, he did his "cooperation" in Dakar (Senegal) as student-researcher at Orstom
+After his doctorate in medicine in 1985, he did his "cooperation" in Dakar (Senegal) as student-researcher at Orstom in the nutrition sector (1985-1986).

-He had thought of the priesthood for a long time, and began preparing for it by studying philosophy in the GFU (Groupe de Formation Universitaire – University Formation Group).
-(1981-1987) and entered the Rheims major seminary (1987-1989) and entered the Assumption in 1989 as a postulant in the community of rue François Ier.
-In September 1990 he entered the novitiate at Sceaux (Hauts-de-Seine and pronounced his first vows on September 21 the following year at Bonnelles.
-In 1993 he finished his license in theology at the Institut Catholique of Paris.
-He made his final vows on September 10 1994 at Saint Pierre de Chaillot in Paris.
 Ordained deacon on December 13 1994, Benoît was ordained a priest on June 4, 1995 by the Bishop of his diocese, Bishop Bardonne.
-After a brief stay in the community of Lille, he was sent to Madagascar (1995-1999) he worked at organizing doctors for the bush country all the while being responsible for a center for child nutrition.
-Health coordinator for the diocese of Tulear, he became, in 1999, professor of theology at the Seminary of Fianarantsoa, while being at the same time pastor of a parish, prison doctor and responsible for a Center of Nutritional Rehabilitation.
+After a brief stay in the community of Lille, he was sent to Madagascar (1995-1999) where he worked at organizing doctors for the bush country while being responsible for a nutritional center for children.
+While serving as a health coordinator for the diocese of Tulear, he became, in 1999, a professor of theology at the Seminary of Fianarantsoa.
+At the same time he served as the pastor of a parish, a prison doctor and a manager for the Center of Nutritional Rehabilitation.
 In 1998 he becomes a member of the Ethics Committee of the Catholic Church of Madagascar.

 Born on June 30, 1958 in Kolwezi (RDC), he is the eldest of five children and lived the greater part of his youth in Belgium.

 In 1981 he became an engineer in aeronautical construction; in 1982 he received a Master of Science in air transportation from MIT (Massachusetts Institute of Technology) in Boston, United States.
 He entered the novitiate in Boston and pronounced his first vows on September 28, 1987 and his perpetual vows on September 22, 1990.

-From 1987 to 1995 he worked as an aeronautical engineer and obtained his canonical baccalaureate in theology from the Institut Catholique of Paris.
+Then as assistant provincial and treasurer, he supervised the project of the Vietnamese foundation whose language he speaks.
+In Paris he oversaw the foundation of the Youth Hostel Adveniat established in rue François 1er.
 As Assistant General, Brother Didier, because of his vast international experience, will oversee the whole of the present North American Province.